 Sometimes, a KPI is a part of the service level agreement.
 You set requirements from Service Level Agreements to create the metrics and define the key performance indicators.
 Therefore, the KPI measurement will show how well you are achieving your goals.

 KRA stands for Key Result Area and highlights the areas of business processes that require a high-level performance to achieve the desired results.

 Key Performance Indicator is used to measure the achievement of an objective – these objectives are defined using KRAs.
 KRAs identify the areas that need top-notch performance, while KPI gauges how well these business objects are getting achieved.

-A KPI is associated with the core goals of your organization.
-It requires an understanding of your business and its objectives and the ability to turn those objectives into measurable goals.
+KPIs talk about the core goals of your organization.
+They require an understanding of your business objectives and the ability to turn those objectives into measurable goals.

 The easiest way to create a visual KPI report is to use Whatagraph.
 Our tool allows selecting relevant KPIs, measuring your performance based on them, and sharing it with your company so that everyone keeps track.